-- 31. The Facilitator noted that means of implementation is defined throughout various parts of the SAMOA Pathway and includes partnership, financing, trade, capacity-building, technology, data and statistics, institutional support, monitoring and accountability.
-The Facilitator noted that with respect to partnerships, there are four main pillars to support implementation: the Steering Committee on SIDS Partnerships, the Global Multi-Stakeholder SIDS Partnership Dialogue, a standardized partnership reporting process managed by UNDESA, and regional and national SIDS multi-stakeholder partnerships.
-The Facilitator informed that there are about 315 registered partnerships, about 1/3 in SIDS in the Pacific, concentrating on areas such as knowledge transfer and disaster resilience.
-Partnerships in the region involve governments and CSOs, and entities leading the partnerships include Australia, New Zealand, European Union, USA, and multilateral development banks.
+The Facilitator noted that "means of implementation" is defined throughout various parts of the SAMOA Pathway and includes partnership, financing, trade, capacity-building, technology, data and statistics, institutional support, monitoring and accountability.
+She noted that with respect to partnerships, there are four main pillars supporting implementation: the Steering Committee on SIDS Partnerships, the Global Multi-Stakeholder SIDS Partnership Dialogue, a standardized partnership reporting process managed by UNDESA, and regional and national SIDS multi-stakeholder partnerships.
+The Facilitator informed Meeting that there are about 315 registered SIDS partnerships, about 1/3 of which are in PSIDS, concentrating on areas such as knowledge transfer and disaster resilience.
+Partnerships in the region involve governments and CSOs, and partners leading the partnerships include Australia, New Zealand, European Union, USA, and multilateral development banks.
 She noted that the partnerships system is lacking when it comes to assessment of partnership effectiveness, and that more analysis is required; however, data also shows that there is good potential to build partnerships for SIDS in the Pacific.

+Facilitator Ms. Simona Marinescu RC Samoa

-On financing the Facilitator noted that instruments should focus on expansion of domestic resources, with countries deciding on the priorities.
+On financing, the Facilitator noted that instruments should focus on expansion of domestic resources, with countries deciding on the priorities.
 She noted that UNDP is monitoring instruments, such as countercyclical loans, with a view to attracting investment funds to support blue growth.
 The Facilitator noted that trade in the region remains limited, with SIDS in the Pacific accounting for 1.6% participation on global exports, and 1.7% on imports.
 She added that trade agreements are being negotiated in the region, and a series of instruments in place, but that there are constraints that are difficult to overcome, unless there is more technological innovation.

 On capacity building, the Facilitator noted that the emphasis of the region on strengthening capacities and diversifying skills development.
 She added that technology remains an area of priority, and that UN agencies want to mobilize resources with countries to make sure that technology is driving progress in the region.
-Countries recognize the high importance of cyber-security and Samoa has made the offer to build a cybersecurity center, with other countries.
+Countries recognize the high importance of cybersecurity and Samoa has made the offer to build a cybersecurity center, with other countries.
 The Facilitator noted that countries in the region have national statistical plans, and that the UN looks forward to engaging in order to further develop these plans and mobilize resources.
 Kiribati is conducting its VNR this year and more SIDS in the Pacific will do so in 2019.
 Indicators have been selected from SDGs that connect all the global commitments and the SAMOA Pathway together.
-The Facilitator noted that UN agencies will support the integration of indicators into national frameworks. - 32.
-The interventions of the resource representatives and ensuing discussion highlighted the following: The region recognizes the importance of trade, particularly aid for trade, and the need for trade strategies that build productive capacity and link trade efforts more closely to poverty reduction and inclusiveness.
+The Facilitator noted that UN agencies will support the integration of indicators into national frameworks.

+The interventions of the resource representatives and the ensuing discussion that followed highlighted the following: The region recognizes the importance of trade, particularly aid for trade, and the need for trade strategies that build productive capacity and link trade efforts more closely to poverty reduction and inclusiveness.
 The region also recognizes the importance of data and statistics, and localizing SDG indicators.
 There is a need to develop national indicator databases, to help with meeting reporting obligations for international agreements.
-There is a need for greater UN presence in the north Pacific, as the multi-country office in Fiji is not sufficient.
+There is a need for greater UN presence in the north Pacific, as the multicountry office in Fiji is not sufficient.
 South-South cooperation also offers opportunities for SIDS in the Pacific to advance knowledge and implementation of the SAMOA Pathway.

+Mr. Iosefa Maiava (UN-ESCAP)

+(Tonga)

+Dr. 'Ofa Ket'u (SPC)

+Mr. Pat Tuimaleilifano (UNDP

+Mr. Jeem Lippwe (FSM)

+Co- Chairs - SIDS Partnership Steering Committee - Amb.
+Young (Belize) & Mr. Micheal Tierney (Ireland)